tom43214/courseproject_getdata/CodeBook.md

 ||Std: standard deviation
 ||
 |
-| average | Number denoting mean value of a feature of a subject and activity
+| average | Denotes mean value of a feature of a subject and activity
 ||Values are unitless because they are based on figures normalized to range of -1 to 1